lenzenmi/encfswrapper/README.rst

 `Zim <http://zim-wiki.org/>`_ is a desktop wiki.
 It's lovely for making beautiful notes.
 It uses a simple markup language and stores everything in plain text files that can easily be read with any text editor.

 Once you have a lot of useful notes, it may be nice to back them up on the cloud somewhere using a tool like `rsync <http://rsync.samba.org/>`_.
-The problem is that once you start sending your private notes out into the internet, you probably want it encrypted.
+The problem is that once you start sending your private notes out onto the internet, they become public.
+If you want your private notes to stay private, you'll need to encrypt them.

 By default, zim stores your notes in your home folder in a directory called Notes.
 Lets move that.